 If you are planning on having a child, you may have been hearing the term early childhood development a lot.
 But, you still may be left wondering what exactly early childhood development is, why it is important, and how you can facilitate it in your own child.
 In this article, we provide all of the answers you need to those questions.
 So, read on if you’d like to learn about early childhood development and education.

 First, let’s start by defining the term in early childhood.
 This is the period between birth and eight years old.
 It is a time of extraordinary brain development in your child.
 So, although it is important to continue education and supporting your child’s development throughout their childhood and teenage years, it is really the early childhood era that is the most crucial.

 There are actually three main simultaneous stages of growth that happen during early childhood: physical, cognitive, and social-emotional.
 Each of these three types of growth needs to be fostered and encouraged throughout the early childhood period.
-If a child’s development is aided correctly, they will hit specific milestones for each growth type within specific time frames.
+If a child’s development is aided correctly, by certified childhood development, they will hit specific milestones for each growth type within specific time frames.

 Because early childhood is such an important time in a child’s development, early childhood development and early childhood education have evolved into their own fields of study.
 Most experts now recognize the importance of early childhood and the special requirements of children during this time.

 What is early childhood development?

 Early childhood development is a term that defines the changes happening to your child during their early childhood.
 As mentioned above, the period from birth to eight years old marks some of the most drastic changes that happen physically, cognitively, and emotional to your child.